alxmrtnz/alxmrtnz.github.io/_posts/work/2018-4-18-maptastic.md

 </div>

 ## Project Overview

-<a href="https://maptastic.us/" target="_blank" class="link--text-in-p">Maptastic</a> is a React web application that makes U.S. demographic data, such as population, housing characteristics, and related socioeconomic characteristics easily obtainable to local governments, nonprofits, and regional planning agencies.
+Maptastic was a React web application that makes U.S. demographic data, such as population, housing characteristics, and related socioeconomic characteristics easily obtainable to local governments, nonprofits, and regional planning agencies.

 Organizations can use the app to search demographic data for regions throughout the U.S. and save their searches for future reference.

 ### My Role

 As part of a small team at <a href="https://whitelabelco.com/" target="_blank" class="link--text-in-p">Whitelabel</a>, I served as the lead front-end developer and worked with a designer and several backend developers to bring the project to life.

 Maptastic gave me the opportunity try out new libraries like <a href="https://gionkunz.github.io/chartist-js/" target="_blank" class="link--text-in-p">Chartist</a>, used to display data obtained through <a href="https://www.census.gov/data/developers/data-sets.html" target="_blank" class="link--text-in-p">U.S. Census APIs</a>, and explore the Google Maps API and Geosuggest (through libraries like <a href="https://github.com/ubilabs/react-geosuggest" target="_blank" class="link--text-in-p">React Geosuggest</a>) for geolocation searches.

 ## Making Data Beautiful

 ### Chartist Graphs

 In order to make large amounts of demographic data easy to understand, we used <a href="https://gionkunz.github.io/chartist-js/" target="_blank" class="link--text-in-p">Chartist</a> to create a variety of charts, from comparison bar charts to pie charts, to visualize the data.

 Chartist proved to be a handy library that allowed for easy customization and let me build a set of restackable, collapsible cards for the end user.